utxo-company/bullet/paper/bullet.typ

 == Orderbook DEX

 Traditional orderbook DEXs on UTxO blockchains face significant limitations:
-- Users pay transaction fees for placing orders even if they're never executed
+- Users pay transaction fees for placing orders upfront, even if they're never executed
 - Order contention requires signing new transactions when targeted orders are already taken
 - Market responsiveness is limited by blockchain confirmation times

 Bullet addresses these issues through its intention mechanism:
-- Users create orders via intentions but only pay when orders execute ("pay-on-execution")
+- Users create orders via intentions and only pay when orders execute ("pay-on-execution")
 - Multiple orders can be created rapidly to follow market movements
 - A single signed intention remains valid regardless of UTxO contention
 - The fee is satisfied from any available UTxOs, eliminating the need for re-signing when transactions fail

-This approach creates a more efficient orderbook experience with reduced costs and improved market responsiveness for traders.
+This approach creates a more efficient orderbook experience by removing upfront costs for unexecuted orders, reducing overall transaction fees, and improving market responsiveness for traders.

 == Atomic Swap